-Dan Schneider (born January 14, 1966) is an American actor, writer and producer born in Memphis, Tennessee.
-He's probably best known to adults as Dennis Blunden on the old ABC sitcom Head of the Class.
+Daniel James Schneider (born January 14, 1966) is an American actor, writer and producer born in Memphis, Tennessee.
+He's probably best known to adults as Dennis Blunden on the 80s ABC sitcom Head of the Class.
 But to millions of children (and kids-at-heart), he is the creator, writer and producer of several of the most well-known and loved Kid Coms.
 His work portfolio is primarily composed of Nickelodeon's premier shows (and vice-versa: his shows make up a very large chunk of Nickelodeon's live-action programming).

-His production company is called Schneider's Bakery and he loves to put various Easter Eggs among his various shows, such as a Schneider's Bakery can be seen in the stock location footage of the movie theatre in Drake & Josh.
-His shows tend to use a similar way of talking, a variation on Buffy Speak by finding obscure, unusual or sometimes made-up words to use.
+His production company is called Schneider's Bakery and he loves to put various Easter Eggs among his various shows, ie. a Schneider's Bakery can be seen in the stock location footage of the movie theatre in Drake & Josh His shows tend to use a similar way of talking, a variation on Buffy Speak by finding obscure, unusual or sometimes made-up words to use.

 Shows created and/or produced: